isaac-chung/nextpick/README.md

 </p>

 ## What is NextPick?
-We notice an increasing portion of travellers saying that they use social media for planning their next trip, giving a rise to the trend of social media-inspired tourism in recent years.
+There is an increasing portion of travellers saying that they use social media for planning their next trip, giving a rise to the trend of social media-inspired tourism in recent years.
 These social media-inspired travellers tend to go on "insta-holidays" and "mini-vacations".
 These factors are also paired with closer-by locations for travel time considerations.
 Combining the above creates the need for media and proximity driven searches for travel locations.